kert-io/mail_runner/README.md

 When looking for an archived copy of a message, you must locate it by the message-id.
 To do so, run the id through the same name-scrubbing process used during the archive process: `/[#<$+%>!&*?=\/:@]/` are replaced with '_'.

+**NOTE** When using Rackspace, the Fog gem (OS ruby cloud library) used by mailrunner has a [memory leak that is still unresolved](https://github.com/fog/fog/issues/3442).
+Until it is, I recommend using Monit to keep tabs on this and restart as needed.
+Test for a few days & Tune Monit for your usage levels.

 ###Config File

 Mailrunner can also be launched with a config file storing all defaults in one place.
 When using a config file, you can launch a mailrunner instance with `mailrunner -c /path/to/config.yml` leaving off all typically required flags.  [sample config file](https://gist.github.com/kert-io/3d8d24d048dd25801b7f)